 According to Animal Cancer Foundation, 1 in 5 cats will develop cancer in their lifetime.
 Cancer in cats is actually less common than cancer in dogs, but once it is diagnosed, it tends to move faster.
-Knowledge is power, and our role as pet parents is to be armed with information and provide our companions with the best possible care.
-Yet, how much do we really know about this deadly disease in cats?
-It's time to talk science!
+Learn more about cancer in cats with Basepaws!

 Please note that due to the complexity of the issue, we decided to split this article into two parts.
 The first part covered the background information and explained what cancer is, how it develops and what causes it.
-You can read it here!
-This second part will focus on the types of feline cancer, treatment, and prevention.
+The second part will focus on the types of feline cancer, treatment, and prevention.
 Here, we will address the following:

 Most common types of feline cancer

 The most common cancer types found in cats are lymphomas, skin cancers, cancer of the mammary glands and abdominal cancers.

 a) The most common form of cancer in cats is lymphoma, which is often associated with feline leukemia virus (FeLV).
 It is estimated that feline lymphoma accounts for roughly 90% of all cases of blood cancer cases and 33% of all cases in total.
 Lymphoma is cancer of the lymphocytes, a type of white blood cells that play a very important role in the immune system.
 Some of the most common forms of this cancer are:

 1. Mediastinal form – occurs between pleural sacs/lungs.